citp/privacy-policy-historical/i/ie/iee/ieee.org.md

-> *The following text is extracted and transformed from the ieee.org privacy policy that was archived on 2006-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615211305id_/http%3A//www.ieee.org/web/publications/rights/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ieee.org privacy policy that was archived on 2007-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070629162841id_/http%3A//www.ieee.org/web/publications/rights/privacy.html) for the most accurate reproduction.*

-# About your Security and Privacy
+# IEEE - About your Security and Privacy

 In certain transactions you are given the option of running in a secure (SSL) mode or unsecure mode.
 In cases where a firewall is causing a situation that cannot be corrected, the use of the unsecure mode is given.
 The unsecure mode is used by you at your own risk.